gpaux/Mediana/CaseStudy04.md

 As shown above, the two significance tests included in the analysis model reflect the two-fold objective of this trial.
 The first test focuses on a PFS comparison between the two treatment arms (`id = "PFS test"`) whereas the other test is carried out to assess the treatment effect on OS (`test.id = "OS test"`).

 Alternatively, the fixed-sequence procedure can be implemented using the method `FixedSeqAdj` introduced from version 1.0.4.
-This implementation is facilitated as no parametes have to be specified.
+This implementation is facilitated as no parameters have to be specified.

 {% highlight R %}
 # Analysis model